Dine with Us

 Thursday Nights and First Wednesday Art Walks

 Our menu changes seasonally, but most of your favorites will always be available.
 Examples of Café Nola’s Mediterranean style, Southern-Influenced dishes include:

 Sample Menu Items

-Spicy jerk marinated chicken, coconut rice, spring mix, cool lime dressing & house made tortilla chips
+Spicy jerk marinated chicken, coconut rice, spring mix, cool lime dressing, and house-made tortilla chips

 Changes Daily — Examples Include:

 - Roasted baby vegetables and brie with fresh basil

 - Chicken, sun dried tomatoes, grilled onion, mozzarella, and rosemary